arseniy-t/challenge_haggling/README.md

 **round** = [0, max_rounds)

-**Exception for last round:** if our turn is last accept any offer if it costs more than zero.
+**Exception for last round:** if our turn is second accept any offer if it costs more than zero.

 ## Strategy of making offers